jessdiv/project2-visualeyes/README.md

 - Would like to possibly add more countries and further explore what the D3 library has to offer
 - Optimisation of the site could be improved
 - More time to solve scaleLog vs. scaleLinear presentation of data for population line graph
+- Would like to have more animations, i.e. show the SVGs animate the drawing
+- Make the site mobile friendly
+- Make the line graphs scale better when toggling on or off a country

 ## Big Thanks